Learning GUI Grounding with Spatial Reasoning from Visual Feedback: Experiments

-\paragraph{Moving the Cursor for GUI Grounding without Fine-Tuning} We investigate whether general-purpose VLMs can conduct GUI grounding by moving a cursor without fine-tuning.
+\textbf{Moving the Cursor for GUI Grounding without Fine-Tuning \ } We investigate whether general-purpose VLMs can conduct GUI grounding by moving a cursor without fine-tuning.
 This zero-shot task assesses the model's spatial reasoning ability to identify the spatial relationship between a cursor and a target and refine its predictions accordingly.
-We test two distinct prompting strategies: \begin{inparaenum}[1)] \item \emph{relative Move}: the model is prompted to generate a relative offset $(\Delta x, \Delta y)$, and the cursor is then moved from its current position $(x_t, y_t)$ to $(x_t + \Delta x, y_t+ \Delta y)$; and \item \emph{direct Move}: the model is prompted to generate new absolute coordinates $(x,y)$, and the cursor is rendered at that position --- this is the strategy used by \MethodName in the main experiments (\cref{ssec:experiments}). \end{inparaenum} More implementation details and analysis are presented in \cref{sec:appendix_relative_and_direct}.
+We test two distinct prompting strategies: \begin{inparaenum}[1)] \item \emph{Relative Move}: the model is prompted to generate a relative offset $(\Delta x, \Delta y)$, and the cursor is then moved from its current position $(x_t, y_t)$ to $(x_t + \Delta x, y_t+ \Delta y)$; and \item \emph{Direct Move}: the model is prompted to generate new absolute coordinates $(x,y)$, and the cursor is rendered at that position --- this is the strategy used by \MethodName in the main experiments (\cref{ssec:experiments}). \end{inparaenum} More implementation details and analysis are presented in \cref{sec:appendix_relative_and_direct}.

-In \cref{fig:main_prompt_only}, we present the accuracy for GPT-4o \citep{gpt4o} and Qwen2.5-VL-7B on ScreenSpot-v2.
-In the standard one-step GUI grounding setting (blue bars), the accuracy of GPT-4o is low ($17.5\%$), and Qwen2.5-VL-7B performs well ($88.8\%$) because it has been fine-tuned on GUI grounding tasks.
+We analyse the accuracy for GPT-4o \citep{gpt4o} and Qwen2.5-VL-7B on ScreenSpot-v2.
+In the standard one-step GUI grounding setting, the accuracy of GPT-4o is low ($17.5\%$), and Qwen2.5-VL-7B performs well ($88.8\%$) because it has been fine-tuned on GUI grounding tasks.
 With 10 steps of movement, GPT-4o's performance improves with both direct move and ($17.5\% \rightarrow 21.7\%$) relative move ($17.5\% \rightarrow 25.5\%$), suggesting it possesses the underlying spatial reasoning capability to benefit from the iterative process.
 However, the same strategies cause a significant performance drop for the Qwen2.5-VL-7B (direct move: $36.3\%$, relative move: $1.3\%$).
-This result suggests that \emph{the high single-step accuracy of Qwen2.5-VL-7B does not generalise to this iterative process}, and its success on GUI grounding may not be founded on robust spatial understanding of the GUI image.
-Based on this result, it is necessary to fine-tune Qwen2.5-VL-7B to gain the ability to use a cursor.
+The above analysis suggests that \emph{the high single-step accuracy of Qwen2.5-VL-7B does not generalise to this iterative process}, and \emph{its success on GUI grounding may not be founded on robust spatial understanding of the GUI image}.
+Based on this result, it is necessary to fine-tune the model to gain the ability to use a cursor.
 We use the direct move strategy in \MethodName, as its higher zero-shot accuracy provides a better starting point for reinforcement learning.